 1-3 credits, S/U grading

-This is a zero credit course that may be taken in conjunction with any other 300 or 400-level ATM, ENS, or MAR course, with permission of the instructor.
-It teaches the skills and techniques of effective verbal communication in environmental sciences and satisfies Stony Brook Curriculum's SPK requirement.
+A zero credit course that may be taken in conjunction with any ATM, ENS, or MAR course that provides opportunity to achieve the learning outcomes of the Stony Brook Curriculum's SPK learning objective.

-This is a zero credit course that may be taken in conjunction with any other 300 or 400-level ATM, ENS, or MAR course, with permission of the instructor.
-It teaches the skills and techniques of effective academic writing in environmental sciences and satisfies Stony Brook Curriculum's WRTD requirement.
+A zero credit course that may be taken in conjunction with any 300- or 400-level ATM, ENS, or MAR course, with permission of the instructor.
+The course provides opportunity to practice the skills and techniques of effective academic writing and satisfies the learning outcomes of the Stony Brook Curriculum's WRTD learning objective.

 MAR 475: Undergraduate Teaching Practicum

 A practicum in the techniques of teaching marine sciences courses.
 Each student assists a faculty member in a regularly scheduled class.
 The student may be required to attend all classes and meets with the faculty member at regularly scheduled times.
 Students may assist in laboratories, hold recitation or review sessions, propose questions for examinations, and review already graded assignments.

 Prerequisites: U3 or U4 standing; permission of instructor and SoMAS Undergraduate Programs DirectorSBC: EXP+

 A student may conduct research for credit.
 May be repeated.